 Blogger is better for writing posts, and the posts you write can be easily accessed.
 There is more freedom with the way you lay things out because it’ll only consist of the posts you write rather than them being hidden amongst reblogs.
 I’ve seen many blogs that look amazing in all kinds of layouts – you really do have a lot more freedom.

 Blogger is also good for keeping in touch with other bloggers as there are comment sections for each post.
 You can use either the default comment system or install one of your own like Disqus.

 Blogger isn’t the ideal platform if you prefer to just share your pictures, it’s more for people who actually want more of a focus on writing.
 There aren’t many creative layouts so you’ll probably have to code through trial & error to get the perfect look.

 WordPress pretty much follows the same functions as Blogger mentioned above but has more of a professional appearance.
-It isn’t a very popular platform among Japanese fashion bloggers so it might be harder to grow and start building rapport with other bloggers, but it is definitely the website for you if you’re hoping to do blogging as a career.
+I’ve recently converted to WordPress after being on Blogger for 8 years and it was the best decision I ever made!
+It is a popular platform amongst bloggers because of how versatile it is and all of the plugins you can download, and is definitely the website for you if you’re hoping to do blogging as a career.

 Now that we know about the three main platforms, we can move onto the next section.

 Once you’ve picked your ideal platform you can decide what kind of appearance you want to have.
 My advice is to keep your layout and design simple because the main focus will be on your content, and a blog that’s hard to read isn’t a good blog.